aliaksander-samuseu/docs-3.0.1/source/admin-guide/attribute.md

 # Attributes

 ## Overview
-A list of attributes can be seen from by navigating to `Configuration` > `Attributes`.
+Attributes are individual pieces of user data, like `uid` or `email`, that are required by applications in order to identify a user and grant access to protected resources.
+The user attributes that are available in your Gluu service can be found by navigating to `Configuration` > `Attributes`.

 ![Attribute Menu](../img/admin-guide/attribute/admin_attribute_menu.png)